 A sales CRM is a tool for managing all touchpoints with prospects or customers throughout the sales process.
 A touchpoint could be any interaction—both direct and indirect—between sales reps and their leads.
 The tool tracks communication with prospects, automatically organizes customer data, sends reminders to follow up with leads, and more.

-Essentially, a sales CRM simplifies the process of lead nurturing.
+Essentially, sales CRM software simplifies the process of lead nurturing.
 Both administrative tasks and data organization are automated, so you can spend less time on data entry and focus more on building meaningful relationships with prospects.
 What can a sales CRM help your business accomplish?
 Read on:

 Centralize sales operations

 Sales reps spend their days juggling everything from prospect research and cold calls to deal management and field sales.
 Managers also stay busy with monitoring their sales reps’ performance, conducting ride-alongs, and coaching their team.
 Without a centralized system of managing these day-to-day operations, things can quickly become dysfunctional in your department.

 Sales CRMs are designed as one-stop solutions for daily workflow.
 They can integrate with your existing tools and communication channels, making it easy to manage all your tasks from a single, unified platform.

 This centralization of data creates a single source of truth across your organization.
 Sales reps can easily find the most accurate, up-to-date information needed to properly follow up with a lead or close a sale.
 And they can engage with prospects across all communication channels, such as email, phone, or the website’s chat box—without having to switch between apps or browser tabs.

 Improve customer data accuracy

 Manual data entry is prone to human error.
 Say a rep needs to manually record a lead’s contact information.
 They might accidentally enter inaccurate data or simply forget to enter the lead’s contact information.